 Q: I’ve heard you can get the flu from the vaccine.
 Is this true?

 A: The flu shot cannot cause the flu.
 If a person is feeling poorly after getting the shot it may be because they have already been exposed to the flu virus, or they may be having a mild reaction to the vaccine itself.
 It takes up to two weeks before the shot can become completely effective.

 Q: How old does my child have to be to get the flu shot?

 A: The Centers for Disease Control and Prevention recommend children six months and older get immunized.
 Flu can be especially dangerous for kids because their immune systems aren’t fully developed yet.
 Getting immunized against the flu is the most important thing you can do to protect your child.
 If there is a baby at home, family members must get immunized against the flu and other seasonal illness to protect the baby.

 Q: If I get the flu shot, can I still get the flu?

 A: Getting the flu shot remains the single most effective measure a person can take to prevent getting the flu.
-And if you do get the flu, the fact that you have been vaccinated, increases your chance of having a milder case of the flu.
+And if you do get the flu, the fact that you have been vaccinated, will likely decrease the severity of your flu symptoms.

 Another option: Flu vaccination can prevent illness in some individuals, but others who get vaccinated may still get sick.
 Some studies have shown that flu vaccination can reduce severity of illness in people who get vaccinated but still get sick